Thai Basil Fried Rice

 Instructions

-• Prepare your ingredients first because this is a fast recipe.
+• Prepare your ingredients first because this is a fast recipe and you'll want to have all ingredients ready on hand.
 So dice chicken into small pieces, dice onion and pepper, mince garlic, seed and mince Thai chili pepper.

 Crack eggs into a separate bowl and add a sprinkle of salt.
 Separately, whisk together ingredients for the sauce.